-Latterly, we've had even more fuel poured onto the fire by a report from Jason Schreier over at Kotaku, looking as he has before at the work culture at Rockstar, which is famously demanding.
-The report mentions that according to his sources the next Grand Theft Auto is indeed in the works, but remains at an early stage of development.
+We also had even more fuel poured onto the fire by a report from Jason Schreier over at Kotaku, looking as he had before at the work culture at Rockstar, which is famously demanding.
+The report mentions that according to his sources the next Grand Theft Auto is indeed in the works, but remained at an early stage of development.

 All this adds up to the same picture, roughly - the next GTA is definitely on the way, but you shouldn't get your hopes up that it'll appear soon.

 Probably the other key detail contained in that first big leak around GTA 6 concerned the platforms it's likely to release on.
 Obviously, GTA 5 came out toward the tail end of a console generation, releasing on the PS3 and Xbox 360, then being re-released with better performance and graphics on the next set of consoles.